How To Overcome Unwanted Motion Blur in Your Photos

 A Slow Shutter Speed is Always the Problem

 A moving subject will blur because of the relationship between how fast it’s moving and the shutter speed.
-The faster your subject is moving, the faster your shutter speed needs to be to avoid motion blur.
+The faster your subject is moving, the faster your shutter speed needs to be to avoid unwanted motion blur.

 Camera Settings and Motion Blur